open-feature/spec/specification/sections/03-evaluation-context.md

 see: [static-context paradigm](../glossary.md#static-context-paradigm)

-##### Requirement 3.2.4.1
+##### Conditional Requirement 3.2.4.1

 > When the global `evaluation context` is set, the `on context changed` handler **MUST** run.

-The SDK implementation must run the `on context changed` handler on the registered provider whenever the global `evaluation context` is mutated.
+The SDK implementation must run the `on context changed` handler on all registered provider that use the global `evaluation context` whenever it is mutated.

+##### Conditional Requirement 3.2.4.2

+> When the `evaluation context` for a specific provider is set, the `on context changed` handler **MUST** only run on the associated provider.

+The SDK implementation must run the `on context changed` handler only on the provider that is scoped to the mutated `evaluation context`.